shenhuiying2017/azure-docs.es-es/articles/virtual-network/virtual-networks-dmz-nsg-fw-udr-asm.md

 	   - A default storage account for VM disks
 	   - Three new cloud services
 	   - Three Subnets (SecNet, FrontEnd, and BackEnd subnets)
-	   - A Network Virtual Appliance (NVA), in this case a Barracuda NG Firewall
+	   - A Network Virtual Appliance (NVA), in this case a Barracuda NextGen Firewall
 	   - One server on the FrontEnd Subnet
 	   - Three Servers on the BackEnd Subnet
 	   - IP Forwading from the FireWall out to the internet